 North of the temple of Seti is the majestic Osireion (Seti I cenotaph), a room made of massive stone blocks, and one contained a mound surrounded by a moat which symbolizes the primal mound that came out from the waters of chaos at the dawn of Creation and promotes a close connection between the pharaoh’s Ka and Osiris.
 About 300m northeast of Seti’s temple lays the ruins of the temple of Ramses II and other vast complexes from the prehistorical age to the Roman times.

-Great Vacation to Alexandria, Cairo & Sharm El Sheikh Holiday
+9 Days Alexandria, Cairo & Sharm El Sheikh Holiday for South African Travelers

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.